sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 >
 >_Note 2: This page will link to internal ESDC documents, which are unfortunately only accessible within ESDC corporate network._
 >
->_Note 3: Assumptions_
+>_Note 3: Assumptions when reading this document_
-> When writing this strategy, we established the following assumptions:
 >
->- Investment gate has already been approved; the need for an IT solution is acknowledged, whether built or bought
+>- The decision to invest time and resources for an IT solution has already been taken but it has not been decided whether or not it will be built or bought.
->- This is not a software request
+>- This is not a software request (e.g.: I want to use this neat SaaS)
 >- A comprehensive enterprise view of services is available for all teams, business and IT alike
+>- Service Oriented Architecture is well understood and applied across IITB

 **Change log**
 <!-- markdownlint-enable MD036 -->